Get Panamanian Citizenship Quickly and Easily

 Yes.
 While Panama doesn’t officially promote dual nationality, it allows it in practice.
 Many people keep their original passport and also hold a Panama second passport.

 There’s no direct way to buy Panama citizenship.
-However, investment residency options can lead to citizenship over time if you fulfill the required conditions and live in Panama legally.
+However, investment residency options can lead to citizenship over time if you fulfill the required conditions .

 4. Does Panama allow dual citizenship?

 While Panama’s law technically requires renouncing your prior nationality during naturalization, in practice, many applicants retain dual citizenship.
-Panama does not enforce the renunciation unless it’s also confirmed by the applicant’s original country — making dual citizenship widely accepted in real-world cases.
+Panama does not enforce the renunciation unless it’s also confirmed by the applicant’s original country, making dual citizenship widely accepted in most cases.

-To get permanent residency in Panama, you must apply under a qualifying visa such as the Friendly Nations Visa.
-This typically requires citizenship from an eligible country, a local economic connection (like property ownership, a business, or employment), a clean police record, and a local bank deposit.
+To obtain permanent residency in Panama, you must apply through an approved visa program such as the Friendly Nations Visa.
+This generally requires eligibility based on nationality, proof of an economic link to Panama, a clean criminal record, and compliance with local financial requirements.